To find out success rates at IVF clinics use either the CDC or the SART IVF success rate report

 - Light green arrow - percent of embryo transfers using fresh embryos and donor eggs that led to a baby's birth

-- Yellow arrow - percent of embryo transfers using frozen embryos and donor eggs that led to a baby's birth
+- Brown arrow - percent of embryo transfers using frozen embryos and donor eggs that led to a baby's birth

-To go to the SART site to check success rates:
+- Go to the SART site to check 2014 success rates (or earlier)

 To go to the CDC site to check success rates:

-Below is part of the CDC's national summary table for 2010
+Below is the CDC's national summary table for 2012

 Each fertility clinic has a similar page in this report with their IVF and donor egg success rates

-Green highlight shows heading for "fresh" (not using frozen embryos) IVF cycles using "own eggs"
+- Green shading shows heading for "fresh" IVF cycles (not frozen embryos) using nondonor eggs (using her own eggs)

-Green arrow points to live birth rate "per retrieval" (cycles with an egg retrieval procedure done)
+- Purple arrow points to the live birth rate "per transfer" procedure using fresh embryos

-There are more cycles than retrievals since some "cycles" are cancelled for poor response to drugs
+- There are more cycles than transfers because some "cycles" are cancelled for poor response to drugs and others don't have a fresh transfer procedure for various reasons

-Between purple and orange lines are success rates using own eggs and frozen embryos
+- Between the purple and orange lines are success rates using frozen embryos and a woman's own eggs (nondonor)

-Orange arrow points to the national live birth rate per transfer using fresh donor eggs
+- Blue arrow points to the live birth rate per transfer using frozen embryos from donor eggs

 We are proud that our success rates have consistently been one of the highest in the Midwest.